-The methods of constructing menus are the same for all types of menus (menu bars, options menus, etc.).
+The methods of constructing menus are the same for all types of menus (menu bars, options menus, and so on).
 The examples in this section use the VkMenuBar class, but the principles are similar for any of the ViewKit menu classes.